netvapor/RValuationAnalysis/README.md

 # End date of timeframe to be analyzed (default: today).
 end_date:

+# Whether inflation data will be used to adjust historic values to the month of end_date (default: False)
+without_inflation:

 # Length of the focus timeframe in days
 focus_period: 365